favware/discord-application-emojis-manager/README.md

 Deletes all emoji from the server

 Options:
-  -t, --token <string>       The token of your Discord bot to authenticate with.
-You can also provide
+  --token <string>           The token of your Discord bot to authenticate with.
+You can also provide this with the DISCORD_TOKEN environment variable. (default: "")
-                             this with the DISCORD_TOKEN environment variable. (default: "") --application-id <string>  The ID of the Discord application for which to manage the emojis.
-You can also provide this with the APPLICATION_ID environment variable.
+  --application-id <string>  The ID of the Discord application for which to manage the emojis.
+You can also provide this with the APPLICATION_ID environment variable. (default: "")
-                             (default: "")
   -v, --verbose              Whether to print verbose information (default: false) -h, --help                 display help for command
 ```